Level Up: Here's How Much Concrete Leveling Costs

 How Much Does Poly Leveling Cost?

 Another way to level concrete is with poly leveling.
-Poly leveling costs between $5 to $25 (CAD 7 to CAD 34) per square foot.
-It is similar to mudjacking, but instead of pumping a slurry under the concrete, polyurethane foam is injected.
+Poly leveling costs between $5 and $25 (CAD 6.78 and CAD 34) per square foot.
+It's similar to mudjacking, but instead of pumping a slurry under the concrete, polyurethane foam is injected.

-With poly leveling, small holes are drilled into the concrete slab, and polyurethane foam is then injected into the holes.
+With poly leveling, small holes are drilled into the concrete slab and polyurethane foam is then injected into the holes.
 The polyurethane foam expands and levels the sunken concrete.
-Poly leveling is best for concrete that holds big weight loads like garage floors, basement floors and foundations, but it can be used for patios.
+Poly leveling is best for concrete that holds big weight loads, like garage floors, basement floors, and foundations, but it can also be used for patios.
 It cures in 30 minutes to an hour and lasts for more than 10 years.

 While the costs of mudjacking and poly leveling may appear to be steep, the cost of the complete replacement of a concrete slab is far greater.
 In order to replace the slab, your contractor would have to break up and remove the existing concrete and then pour a whole new slab.
 Considering the cost of replacement, mudjacking and poly leveling are more affordable options.

-What Is the Cheapest Way to Level a Concrete Floor?
+What Is the Cheapest Way to Level a Concrete Slab?

 The cheapest way to level a concrete floor is with concrete leveling or mudjacking.
-Concrete leveling costs $3 to $6 (CAD 4 and CAD 8) per square foot.
-Although concrete leveling and mudjacking are the cheaper options, your decision should not be made only on cost.
+Concrete leveling costs $3 to $6 (CAD 4.07 to CAD 8.14) per square foot.
+Although concrete leveling and mudjacking are the cheaper options, your decision shouldn't be made only on cost.
 Other factors, such as the area to be leveled, must be taken into consideration.

 Load-bearing concrete areas like foundations, basement floors and garage floors are better addressed with poly leveling, while patios, outdoor kitchens and driveways are better suited to mudjacking.
 Before making any decision, it's best to call in a professional to be sure the underlying issue is addressed properly.
 You don't want to wait too long and have to completely replace the concrete — a far more costly procedure.